 Who will live in Harwood Village Southgate?

 Harwood Village Southgate is perfect for vibrant seniors and individuals with disabilities because it is fun, friendly, safe, caring, cooperative and designed for the ideal balance of privacy and social engagement.
-We will enjoy weekly shared meals together in our common house and shared chores like tending to the community garden.
+We will enjoy shared meals together in our common house and shared chores like tending to the community garden.
 Let’s meet up for coffee in our gazebo.
 How about a fix-it project in our workshop?
 Who wants to catch a movie?

 Where can guests stay?